 You can’t go to San Francisco and not ride cable cars.
 My favorite place to catch them is near Union Square and then ride them to the Wharf.
 I then hang out and visit the wharf and ride them back.
 There are many areas you can catch them though.
 Here you can find more information on the iconic experience of riding a cable car.

 Even if you don’t stay down by Fisherman’s Wharf, you have to visit it.
 It is one of the busiest tourist areas of San Francisco.
 You can pick up some clam chowder in a bread bowl from a side shop, watch the sea lions, visit Ghiradelli Square, catch a view of Alcatraz Island, and just enjoy the magic that is the Wharf.
 Be sure and walk down to Pier 39 and enjoy the street performers, shops, and eateries that make up the area.

 You can drive across the Golden Gate Bridge but I prefer to park my car in one of the areas nearby and walk across the bridge.
 Enjoy the views of the bay and marvel at the city that is San Francisco.
 There are a lot of foggy, cloudy days in San Francisco.
 I hope you get lucky and get one of the magical, sunny days to show you the true beauty of this area.
 San Francisco on a clear, crisp day is a sight to behold!

-San Francisco is home to the Giants, 49ers, and Warriors.
-With Oakland nearby, you also have access to the Athletics, so there are many choices if you want to watch baseball, football, or basketball when you go to San Francisco.
+San Francisco and Oakland are accessible to many athletic teams.
+There are many choices if you want to watch baseball, football, or basketball when you go to San Francisco.

 I remember visiting Chinatown on my first visit to San Francisco when I was about 12.
 It was magical to me then and is still fascinating.
 The colors, the smells, the signs written in Chinese, and listening to spoken Chinese all make you feel like you have traveled to a faraway land.
 Don’t miss it!